 - We were impressed by the seriousness with which the faculty approached teaching issues.

 - The department seems exceptionally well managed.

 Stay tuned!
 We are seeking approval to post the entire report.

 We are grateful to Provost Hanson and Professor Normore for their time and effort in visiting SF State to examine our program.

 Philosophy Graduate Student Tuition Scholarships

 Thanks to a generous six-figure bequest from a former SF State M.A degree holder who went on to earn his doctorate, the SF State Department of Philosophy began a new scholarship program for students entering the M.A. program in Fall '15 and subsequent years.
 Scholarships may be matched with Graduate Teaching Associate Fellowships.
-Information about scholarship criteria and application procedures can be found on our scholarship page.
+Information about scholarship criteria and application procedures can be found on our Financing Your Degree page.

 SF State also has a variety of other scholarships for graduate students, as well as financial aid.
 Students seeking the maximum in financial aid should submit a FAFSA by the end of February, even if they have not yet applied to the Philosophy M.A. program.